isomerpages/gb-assist/pages/solutionrepo/solution811.md

 ---
-title: COVID-19 Support Skywave Temperature Screening Solution Version 1.0
+title: Fleet Safety & Management System Version 1 - Package (Standard)
 permalink: /productivity-solutions-grant/solutionrepo/solution811
 ---

 #### Description

-A contactless temperature measurement and facial recognition-integrated terminal, it leverages on latest facial recognition and deep learning algorithms to accurately and effectively associate the detected body temperature with the corresponding profile.
-Skywave Facekey temperature and facial scanners can identify human face with / without mask and measure the temperature accurately
+Fleet Safety & Management System Version 1 is a powerful tool that provides real-time video and GPS information for time and motion study to increase productivity and lower operating costs.
+Built on analytics in the backend, it is capable of generating useful reports for fleet managers and decision makers.
+Coupled with Telematics Sensors ranging from temperature, driver identification, RFID, water flow, ultrasonic, weight and video, it helps companies to fulfil their fleet management needs.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Skywave_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Smartcomm-ES_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria